David Welker: Present work

 From 2015 forward, Welker has focused primarily on gallery shows.
 His eclectic style mixes elements of realism with abstraction and encoded typography to create a dreamlike experience for viewers.

 His 2015 retrospective at Hoerle Guggenheim in New York’s Chelsea Art District opened to large audiences and critical acclaim.
 The nine week show featured over 70 pieces of original work.

 Welker has also displayed at Spoke Art San Francisco with sold out shows in 2017 and 2018 as well as Art Basel from 2016-2018.

 In the 2019 showing with Hashimoto Contemporary, Welker brought a sold out show to the prestigious Art on Paper fair at Pier 36 in New York City.

 In Brooklyn, New York, Welker works closely with pop culture kingpins Bottleneck Gallery who house a permanent showroom for his work in the Williamsburg Waterfront District and handle the majority of his print releases.

 Commercial work

 Welker worked with B&A Reps from 2013-2016 producing some memorable campaigns for New Castle Werewolf Ale and Black Magic Rum as well as editorial work for a Mojo Magazine feature article on Beck’s album Morning Phase.

-During this time period his work was featured in the Society of Illustrators 57th Annual Museum show with work commissioned by the Jerry Garcia Estate and the legendary rock band Widespread Panic, as well as the prestigious Communication Arts Annual in 2014 featuring a project for The Black Keys.
+During this time period his work was featured in the Society of Illustrators 57th Annual Museum show with work commissioned by the Jerry Garcia Estate and the rock band Widespread Panic, as well as the prestigious Communication Arts Annual in 2014 featuring a project for The Black Keys.